OpenBankingUK/read-write-vrp-docs-pub/profiles/vrp-profile.md

 ### Deferred specification of VRP Consent Parameters

 For non-sweeping VRPs a PISP may create a `vrp-consent` without specifying VRP Consent Parameters in the `ControlParameters` for the VRP Consent.

 The PISP subsequently provides this information when initiating a VRP Payment based on the VRP Consent.

+An ASPSP may permit these type of consents only when an appropriate contract is in place with the PISP.

+As described in the section below, the ASPSP may also rely on the PISP to carry out SCA (with appropriate contracts in place).

+### Deferred specification of CreditorAccount and CreditorAgent

+Similarly, for non-sweeping VRPs a PISP may create a `vrp-consent` without specifying the `CreditorAccount` and `CreditorAgent` for the VRP Consent.

+The PISP subsequently provides this information when initiating a VRP Payment based on the VRP Consent.